YunHsiao/Crysknife/Documents/usage.rst

 Additionally, to modify the stock engine code, follow these steps:

-- Comment out the original code block (only line comments are supported atm.)
+- Comment out the original code block (only line comments are supported)
 - Guard the comment block using any of the above forms, with one special tweak*
 - Add a new guarded block normally for your code